lilidan-orm/one-to-many-multiview/README.md

 Dataset
 =
-The dataset used in the paper can be obtained through the following links [cloud](https://www.baidu.com/)
+The datasets used in the paper can be obtained through the following links [cloud](https://www.baidu.com/)

 Usage
 =